truecharts/website/docs/manual/SCALE Apps/truenas-web-gui-via-traefik.md

-# TrueNAS Web GUI via Traefik on port 443
+# TrueNAS Web GUI via Traefik

 If you followed the instructions in `11 - Exposing Traefik on port 80/443` from the `Quick Start Guides`, your TrueNAS Web GUI will now be served on custom ports (port 81 and 444 in the video guide).